thrive-framework/thrive-versioning-plugin/README.md

 It is specifically intended to be used with [JitPack](https://jitpack.io) in modified [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) (see below) and [SemVer](https://semver.org/).

+Optionally, it can do some repetetive configuration for publishing and publishing to JitPack specifically.

 ## Usage

 Add JitPack repo to buildscript dependencies and specify dependency on this plugin: